philips-software/provider-hsdp/README.md

 ## API Reference

-You can see the API reference [here](https://doc.crds.dev/github.com/philips-software/provider-hsdp)
+You can see the API reference on the [Upbound marketplace](https://marketplace.upbound.io/providers/philips-software/provider-hsdp)

 ## Known limitations